 The Stasi later installed oval-shaped grating and then used measures to cover the space completely.
 Many West Berlin students had great escape operations in place using the sewage systems to help their friends trapped in the East.

-However, when escaping this way, someone had to be the ‘lid man’ with the promises of being able to go down into the hole another time.
+However, when escaping this way, someone had to be the ‘lid man’ with the promise of being able to go down into the hole another time.
 In the room underground was a manhole cover, the same as the ones you see in the city today and what would have been in use back then.
 The lights were turned out as if to create the atmosphere of nighttime escape and two strong guys were asked to carefully and quietly lift the heavy lid.

 No problem at all, but putting it back?
 A disastrous mixture of the wrong balance, uneven weight and constant clanging noise.
 Back then, they would have been caught instantly and killed.
 It puts into perspective how difficult these escapes were with the Stasi on the lookout right around every corner.